zzsarya/ju-base-notes/README.md

 happy sunday base
 I took a two-day break, but I'm still here.
 I entered Greenworld and I only have 2 trees so far.
+I'm waiting for inspiration to switch to the app.